FooDeas/raspberrypi-ua-netinst/README.md

                               # undesirable.
     enable_watchdog=0         # loads up the hardware watchdog module and configures systemd to use it.
 Set to
                               # "1" to enable this functionality.
+    gpu_mem=                  # Specifies the amount of RAM in MB that should be reserved for the GPU.
+                              # Minimum is "16".
+If not defined, the bootloader sets it to 64MB.
+    sound_enable=0            # Set to "1" to enable the onboard audio. camera_enable=0           # Set to "1" to enable the camera module.
+This sets all needed parameters in config.txt. camera_disable_led=0      # Disables the camera led.
+The option `camera_enable=1` has to be set to take effect.

 The timeserver parameter is only used during installation for _rdate_ which is used as fallback when setting the time with `ntpdate` fails.